abhmishr1/HIP/docs/how-to/performance_guidelines.rst

 Parallel execution
 ====================

-For optimal use, the application should reveal and efficiently provide as much parallelism as possible to keep all system components busy.
+For optimal use and to keep all system components busy, the application must reveal and efficiently provide as much parallelism as possible.
+The parallelism can be performed at the application level, device level, and multiprocessor level.

 Application level
 -------------------